AnWeber/vscode-tidyhtml/README.md

 * a schema file for the .htmltidy json file in the workspace root could be provided.

 ## Changelog
+* v1.3.0
+	* auto format is triggered by willSave instead of didSave.

 * v1.2.0
 	* updated category
 	* fixed error preventing auto format